HOrdover/craftlit-moby/content/🎤020 Moby Full Text Ch36.md

 “And he have one, two, three—oh! good many iron in him hide, too, Captain,” cried Queequeg disjointedly, “all twiske-tee be-twisk, like him—him—” faltering hard for a word, and screwing his hand round and round as though uncorking a bottle—“like him—him—”

-“Corkscrew!” cried Ahab, “aye, Queequeg, the harpoons lie all twisted and wrenched in him; aye, Daggoo, his spout is a big one, like a whole shock of wheat, and white as a pile of our Nantucket wool after the great annual sheep-shearing; aye, Tashtego, and he fan-tails like a split jib in a squall[^19].
-Death and devils! men, it is Moby Dick ye have seen—Moby Dick—Moby Dick!”
+“Corkscrew!” cried Ahab, “aye, Queequeg, the harpoons lie all twisted and wrenched in him; aye, Daggoo, his spout is a big one, like a whole shock of wheat, and white as a pile of our Nantucket wool after the great annual sheep-shearing; aye, Tashtego, and he ==fan-tails like a split jib in a squall[^19].
+GET PIC== Death and devils! men, it is Moby Dick ye have seen—Moby Dick—Moby Dick!”

 “Captain Ahab,” said Starbuck, who, with Stubb and Flask, had thus far been eyeing his superior with increasing surprise, but at last seemed struck with a thought which somewhat explained all the wonder.
 “Captain Ahab, I have heard of Moby Dick—but it was not Moby Dick that took off thy leg?”

 “Who told thee that?” cried Ahab; then pausing, “Aye, Starbuck; aye, my hearties all round; it was Moby Dick that ***dismasted*** me; Moby Dick that brought me to this dead stump I stand on now.
 Aye, aye,” he shouted with a terrific, loud, animal sob, like that of a heart-stricken moose; “Aye, aye! it was that accursed white whale that ***razeed*** me; made a poor pegging lubber of me for ever and a day!”
-Then tossing both arms, with measureless imprecations he shouted out: “Aye, aye! and I’ll chase him round Good Hope, and round the Horn, and round the Norway Maelstrom[^21], and round perdition’s flames before I give him up.
+Then tossing both arms, with measureless imprecations he shouted out: “Aye, aye! and I’ll chase him round Good Hope, and round the Horn, and round the [Norway Maelstrom](https://en.wikipedia.org/wiki/Moskstraumen)[^21], and round perdition’s flames before I give him up.
 And this is what ye have shipped for, men! to chase that white whale on both sides of land[^20], and over all sides of earth, till he spouts black blood and rolls fin out.
 What say ye, men, will ye splice hands on it, now?
 I think ye do look brave.”

 “Aye, aye!” shouted the harpooneers and seamen, running closer to the excited old man: “A sharp eye for the white whale; a sharp lance for Moby Dick!”